robertfeliciano/robertfeliciano/README.md

 - Hi, I’m Robert Feliciano
-- I’m interested in operating systems, machine learning, and trading algorithms.
+- I’m interested in programming languages, operating systems, and much more!
-- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematics.
+- I recently graduated with a BS in Computer Science and a minor in Pure/Applied Mathematics.

 <!--
 I need to fix this later to make it my stuff